top of page

 • transformation of organic matter in soils;

-• the mobility of carbon within the soil system;
+• the mobility of carbon within the soil vertical profile;

-• the transport of organic matter from land to rivers, and how these processes are affected by environmental/ecological disturbances such as fires;
+• the transport of organic matter from land to rivers;

 • the way soils alter aquatic ecosystems in watersheds.